Mathematics

 Curriculum Framework

 Our Mathematics programme is a spiral curriculum in which topics and materials are revisited repeatedly over months and across grades.
-The Mathematics topics are across five dimensions: Number, Shape and Space, Measures, Data Handling and Algebra.
+The Mathematics topics are across five strands: Number, Shape and Space, Measures, Data Handling and Algebra.

 Key Stage 1